AIMMOTH/scala-js-compiler/README.md

+# New name!

-    > Use Scala Stack JS Compiler instead.
+Use Scala Stack JS Compiler instead.
 It's the same repository but with a new name.
 Link https://github.com/AIMMOTH/scala-stack-js-compiler

 ---